xbghc/QImagesWidget/README.md

 ### Adding Graphics

-- `addLine(int row, int col, QGraphicsLineItem* line)`: Add a line to the image at specified row and column
+- `addItem(int row, int col, QGraphicsItem* item)`: Add a graphics item to the image at specified row and column
-- `addLine(int index, QGraphicsLineItem* line)`: Add a line to the image at specified index
+- `addItem(int index, QGraphicsItem* item)`: Add a graphics item to the image at specified index

 ### Updating Display